auth0/docs/articles/appliance/infrastructure/internet-restricted-deployment.md

 useCase: appliance
 applianceId: appliance37
 ---
-# PSaaS Appliace Deployments with Limited Internet Connectivity
+# PSaaS Appliance Deployments with Limited Internet Connectivity

 The Auth0 PSaaS Appliance is delivered as a managed service that can run in: